Email Settings

 Where to Find Email Settings

 Go to Settings in the sidebar, then click Email.
-You'll see three sections: Templates, Appearance, and Settings.
+You'll see four sections: Templates, Review Link, Appearance, and Settings.
 Each section has its own Save button, so remember to click it after making changes.

 Templates